ComposableFi/composable-ibc/contracts/pallet-ibc/docs/benchmarks.md

     - In case of tendermint client the mock state tree will be an AVL tree, for Grandpa client the mock state tree will be a patricia merke trie etc.
 - Extract the root for this tree
 - Store a consensus state for the light client created above with this extracted root as the commitment root
-- Construct the ibc message with a proof extracted from the mock state tree
+- Construct theIBCmessage with a proof extracted from the mock state tree
 - Assert that the message was processed successfully
   Pseudocode demonstrating this process
   The following sample is meant to benchmark the channel open ack message type